Carlsbad Car Accident Lawyers

 Bodily Injury Liability Coverage

 California law requires motor vehicle drivers and owners to show financial responsibility in case of injuries to other people.
-The California Department of Insurance provides that vehicle owners carry a minimum of $15,000 of bodily injury liability coverage per person, and $30,000 per accident.
-For example, assume another driver hits your vehicle and causes you to suffer injuries.
+The California Department of Insurance provides that car owners carry a minimum of $15,000 of bodily injury liability coverage per person, and $30,000 per accident.
+For example, assume another driver hits your car and causes you to suffer injuries.
 If the other driver has minimum liability insurance coverage, you can collect up to $15,000 from the other driver’s insurance company for your injuries.
-If more than one person in your vehicle was injured in the collision, the other driver’s insurance carrier would pay up to $30,000 for everyone’s injuries, with a maximum of $15,000 for each person.
+If more than one person in your vehicle was injured in the accident, the other driver’s insurance carrier would pay up to $30,000 for everyone’s injuries, with a maximum of $15,000 for each person.
+Your car insurance policy declarations page provides the amounts of bodily injury insurance coverage you have.

 Uninsured Motorist Coverage (UM) and Underinsured Motorist Coverage (UIM)